-AllState is a large national insurance company that actually provides wedding insurance through Markel rather than in-house.
-However, because most wedding insurance companies are niche providers, this offering makes AllState an option for customers that want to buy coverage for their wedding today together with other types of personal insurance.
+Allstate is a large national insurance company that provides wedding liability and cancellation insurance through Markel rather than in-house.
+Because most wedding insurance companies are niche providers, Allstate is an option if you want to buy coverage for your wedding along with other types of personal insurance.

-Event cancellation coverage reimburses policyholders for lost deposits and other expenses if they’re forced to cancel or postpone their wedding due to unforeseen circumstances.
-This coverage can also be used to protect wedding gifts, attire (including wedding rings), and damaged pictures or videos.
-However, like other providers, this coverage doesn’t reimburse for expenses if the bride or groom simply has a change of heart.
+Cancellation coverage reimburses you for lost deposits and other expenses.
+It can also be used to protect wedding gifts, attire (including wedding rings), and damaged pictures or videos.
+However, as with other providers, this coverage doesn’t reimburse for expenses if the bride or groom simply has a change of heart.

-AllState’s event liability coverage protects wedding hosts in case someone is injured at the wedding or if there’s any property damage.
+Allstate’s event liability coverage protects you in case someone is injured at the wedding or if there’s any property damage.

 USAA is a member-owned financial services company headquartered in San Antonio, Texas.
 The company’s membership is comprised of American servicemembers, reservists, veterans, and their eligible family members.

 Wedding insurance is a standalone insurance policy designed specifically to guard against liability stemming from your wedding.

-Wedding insurance can sometimes be added to an existing homeowner or renters policy.
+Wedding insurance can sometimes be added to an existing homeowner or renter policy.
 In other cases, it may be included as part of personal umbrella coverage.

-However, vendors will often ask for certificates of insurance as proof of liability coverage, so it’s important for hosts to ensure that they get the proper coverage when booking a venue or other vendors and the documentation to back it up.
+Vendors will often ask for certificates of insurance as proof of liability coverage, so it’s important for you to ensure that you get the proper coverage when booking a venue or other vendors and the documentation to back it up.

-Most wedding insurance policies also include liquor liability coverage that protects the hosts and venue if a guest is over-served and gets in an accident after leaving the festivities.
+Most wedding insurance policies also include liquor liability coverage that protects the hosts and venue if a guest drinks too much and gets in an accident after leaving the event.

 How Does Wedding Insurance Address COVID-19 Issues?

 Wedding insurance that covers cancellation due to COVID-19 may not be an option.
 Almost all policies include exclusions for coverage if the cancellation or postponement occurs as the result of circumstances known to you at the time you purchased your coverage.
 As a result, anyone who is purchasing a policy after the spread of COVID-19 became widely known will likely be denied coverage if they have to cancel or reschedule their wedding due to the impacts of coronavirus.
 Some wedding insurance providers have even stopped issuing new coverage as of this writing.

-Nevertheless, wedding insurance remains an important coverage for anyone planning a wedding in the near or distant future.
-While a wedding insurance policy may not protect you against cancellation or postponement related to COVID-19, it will still protect you from liability arising on your big day.
+While you may not be able to protect yourself against cancellation or postponement related to COVID-19, you may still be able to protect yourself from liability arising on your big day.

 What Does Wedding Insurance Typically Exclude?

-While many wedding insurance policies cover lost wedding rings and wedding attire, policies typically don’t cover engagement rings or any jewelry.
-Policies may also provide for reimbursement if a wedding has to be canceled or postponed, but only for reasons other than a change of heart or cold feet.
+While many wedding insurance policies cover lost wedding rings and wedding attire, policies typically don’t cover engagement rings or any other jewelry.
+And as stated earlier, policies don't cover a cancellation due to a change of heart or cold feet.

-Wedding insurance policies are also typically written as single-day policies that only cover hosts and venues for the day of the wedding.
-If a bridal party is also having a rehearsal dinner or bridal shower, those events may not be covered by the same policy.
+Wedding insurance is also typically written as a single-day policy that covers you only for the day of the wedding.
+If you want coverage for a rehearsal dinner or bridal shower, you should know that it will probably cost extra.

 Wedding insurance also has strict coverage limits for different types of damage.
-For example, many policies will only cover medical payments for injured guests up to $1,000.
-This makes it important for hosts and venues to also consider the insurance policies of their vendors—including and especially their venue—to make sure they have sufficient coverage.
+For example, many policies will cover medical payments for injured guests only up to $1,000.
+This makes it important for you to consider the insurance policies of your vendors—especially your venue—to make sure they have sufficient coverage.

-If you have to cancel or postpone your wedding, or if something happens at the event and you need to contact your insurer, many wedding insurance companies will let policyholders start a claim online.
+If you have to cancel or postpone your wedding, or if something happens at the event and you need to contact your insurer, many companies will let you start a claim online.
 But this isn’t always the case.
 Some providers require that you call and speak to a claims specialist to start the process and that you provide supporting documents.